3DI70R/Blender-SculptGL-Importer/README.md

 - **Red**: Roughness
 - **Green**: Metallic
 - **Blue**: Masking (From masking tool, not related to PBR, but original file stores mask in same array)

-I didn't tested it much, but seems like any model sculpted from scratch in current version will load just fine.

 # Installation info
 - Download Zip of this repository